marioroy/mce-sandbox/README.md

        --maxworkers=<val>   specify the number of workers (default 100%) --threads=<val>      alias for --maxworkers
-       --usethreads         spawn workers via threads if available (not fork) --help,  -h          display this help and exit --print, -p          print primes (ignored if sum is specified) --quiet, -q          suppress progress including extra output
+       --spawnthreads       spawn workers via threads if available (not fork) --procbind           bind to CPU round-robin (Linux, fork only) --help,  -h          display this help and exit --print, -p          print primes (ignored if sum is specified) --quiet, -q          suppress progress including extra output